top of page

 Under My Lonely Bench, Perez released the Lonely Bench EP (2019) and the debut full-length album I Think I’m Fine (2021), followed by a Slowed + Reverb version of the album.
 His final singles—The Process of Deterioration (2021), Rail System (2022), and A Seclusion Room / Liberations (recorded in 2022, released in 2024)—were part of the never-released concluding album, A Seclusion Room, 2019–2022, marking the closing chapter of the project.

-Beyond his solo work, Perez plays electric bass for the funk-fusion band Indigo Hall, bringing his versatility and dynamic musicianship to some of Chicago’s most iconic stages, including Beat Kitchen and Martyrs'.
+Beyond his solo work, Perez plays electric bass for the rock band Indigo Hall, bringing his versatility and dynamic musicianship to some of Chicago’s most iconic stages, including Beat Kitchen and Martyrs'.
 In 2025, he was featured as a bassist on The Peacocks, the debut album by vocalist Alfie Jackson, further solidifying his reputation as a versatile and sought-after collaborator.

 With his rich cultural background, diverse influences, and commitment to artistic innovation, Daniel Ellis Perez continues to be a rising force in the Chicago music scene, crafting a sound that is both rooted in tradition and boldly forward-thinking.